Serving the Bucksport region since 1974.

 Osteopathic Physicians believe a patient’s history of illness and physical trauma are written into the body’s structure.
 A highly developed sense of touch allows the D.O. to feel the patient’s living anatomy and provide care through the flow of fluids, motion, the texture of tissue, and structural make-up.
 Osteopathic physicians are PCP’s the same as Family medicine physicians.

 Nurse Practitioner (N.P.)

-Nurse practitioners undergo lengthy and rigorous national certification, periodic peer review, clinical outcome evaluations and adhere to a code for ethical practice.
+Nurse practitioners undergo lengthy, rigorous national certification, periodic peer review, clinical outcome evaluations, and adhere to a code for ethical practice.
 They are self-directed.
-Their continued learning and professional development is also essential to maintaining clinical competency.
+Their continued learning and professional development are also essential to maintaining clinical competency.

 Physician Assistant (P.A.)

 A PA is a nationally certified and state-licensed medical professional.
 PAs practice medicine on health care teams with physicians and other providers.
 They often function as a primary care provider to follow your care.

 A PA can take your medical history, conduct physical exams, diagnose and treat illnesses, and order and interpret tests.
 They develop treatment plans, counsel on preventive care, and write prescriptions

 As part of our Patient-Centered Medical Home, we have a team of RNs who are called “Care Coordinators.”
 They do exactly that.
 They coordinate your care and health needs between visits to your doctor.